stemcelleconomist/michaelhaylock.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor in the economics department at Brown University.
+I am a postdoctoral researcher in the economics department at the Chair of Health Economics, which is part of CINCH at the University of Duisburg-Essen.

-My primary research interests are in econometrics, with a focus on causal inference.
-I have also worked on topics in labor economics, machine learning, and algorithmic fairness.
+My primary research interests are in health economics, with a focus on stem-cell donation.
+I have also worked on topics in organizational economics.

-I was previously a senior researcher in the Office of the Chief Economist at Microsoft.
-I received my PhD in economics in 2020 from Harvard, where I was awarded the David A. Wells prize for best dissertation.
-I obtained a BA *summa cum laude* in mathematics and economics from the University of Pennsylvania.
+I received my PhD in economics in 2022 from the University of Tübingen, where I received a best paper award for my single-author paper.
+I did my B.A. in philosophy and economics at the University of Bayreuth.